 Never be afraid to ask questions.
 Your relationship with the therapist is taken very seriously and we will try to accommodate you as best we can.

 Our first session will involve discussion about the illness and the impact it is having.
 This will give us an idea on how to meet your personal needs and how to improve your well-being.
 We will also discuss the symptoms and pain you are experiencing as to determine what the best treatment is for your situation.

 Family members are welcome if they would like to join the discussion or know any further information regarding the sessions.

-Innermost Harmony’s clinic is based in Byron Bay NSW.
-Our mobile massage service travels to the following areas: Bangalow, Ocean Shores and Ballina.
+Innermost Harmony’s clinic is based in Ballina NSW.
+Our mobile massage service travels to the following areas: Byron Bay, Bangalow, Ocean Shores and Ballina.
 Within the Northern Rivers area, we offer aged-care service providers, male and female therapists, mobile visits to your location and one on one support.